klevente/mememachine/README.md

 * `leave`: Leave the voice chat (used for testing)
 * `<soundname>`: Play the sound named `<soundname>` (without the `.mp3` extension)

+Every command except `list/help` only works when the requesting user is in a voice channel, as the bot needs to know where to join.

-The bot can also be disconnected using Discord's Disconnect function in the context menu, however, it will disconnect upon being moved to another channel.
+The bot can also be disconnected using Discord's Disconnect function in the context menu.
+It will also disconnect upon being moved to another channel.

 ## Management

 Adding new sounds is easy: just copy them to the supplied folder, and the bot will pick them up automatically, as long as they are in `.mp3`.
 The name will be derived from the sound's filename, without the `.mp3` extension.

 For changing the prefix, `dev.klevente.commands.Config.kt` can be edited.
-Don't forget to `mvn package` after!
+Don't forget to `mvn package` after.